 When I worked in retail, January/February were painfully slow and it made it even harder coming off one of the busiest times of the year, Christmas shopping mayhem.
 Motivation, sales, and busy workdays were hard to come by but working for an organization that had been through this year after year, they knew what to expect, didn’t freak out over a drop in traffic or sales, and dealt with the downtime accordingly.

 Whether your downtime is expected (after the Christmas rush), unexpected (a snowstorm that has people in a panic) or has no obvious explanation, how you deal with it can make all the difference.
 Below are some things to keep in mind and areas you can focus on:

-It may take double or even triple the amount of phone calls, emails or posts it normally does in order to get a response but take the time to really celebrate it when it does come.
+It may take double or even triple the number of phone calls, emails, or posts it normally does in order to get a response but take the time to really celebrate it when it does come.
 You should also take this time to reflect upon the triumphs you’ve had throughout the year.
-When we’re in our busy period, we often don’t stop to reflect and truly recognize our achievements; the amount of products you produced, the connections you made with other crafters, the sales and all the customers you brought joy to.
+When we’re in our busy period, we often don’t stop to reflect and truly recognize our achievements; the number of products you produced, the connections you made with other crafters, the sales, and all the customers you brought joy to.
 Big and small, you have a lot of accomplishments; take this time to truly celebrate them.

 Think of all the connections you made through past transactions and events and get in touch with those people.
 Send thank you notes to the people who supported you in the past year or offer them a special discount as a thank you.
 Follow up with other vendors you chatted with at craft shows and see if there’s an opportunity to collaborate.
 Email that store owner who stopped by your booth and see if you can bring in some samples and talk about the possibility of them carrying your line.
 Who have you wanted to reach out to or thank that you haven’t found the time to do so yet?